Survivor Story: Mikala (1980’s)

 My children are all grown up now.
 I am a proud grandmother of 19 and a great-grandmother of four.

-I rarely visit Chicago, so when I did so the past spring, I took a few of my grandkids to the old neighborhood, to show them where we lived and where their mothers went to school.
+I rarely visit Chicago, so when I did so the spring of 2019, I took a few of my grandkids to the old neighborhood, to show them where we lived and where their mothers went to school.
 I was pleasantly surprised to see that Rosenthal Family Lodge was still there.
 I knocked on the door and explained to them that I was a past resident from over 30 years ago.
 I wanted to express my gratitude for helping my family when we needed it most.

 Thank you God and thank you Family Rescue, for helping me be better.